Tickets are now on sale for the 7th annual Artisan Cup & Fork!

-Notice: Ticket sales will officially close at 11:59 PM on Thursday, September 9, 2021.
-At that point we will have to provide the chefs with a final attendee count for both the curbside and in-person elements of the event and additional guests may not be able to be accommodated.
+Notice: Ticket sales will officially close at 11:59 PM on Friday, September 23, 2022.
+At that point we will have to provide the chefs with a final attendee count for the event and additional guests may not be able to be accommodated.

 If you’re having trouble registering, please contact Development Director Dana Vollmer at email@example.com.

 Join us for THE local food event of the year!
 The Artisan Cup & Fork is a celebration of local food and the people who make our meals possible.
 Local chefs will team up with central Illinois farmers to compete for the most delicious locally-sourced dish they can dream up!
 Come taste each of the dishes, along with desserts from local bakers, and cast your vote for your favorites.
 You’ll also enjoy cocktails and mocktails crafted from local ingredients, beer from local breweries, raffles, small games and more!

 WHERE: Orpheum Theater (formerly Orpheum Children’s Science Museum)

 Bundle and save: 4-pack of tickets available for $280 (That’s a savings of $5 per ticket!)